deimos411/360-pulse/README.md

 # 360-pulse

-A nodejs + BabylonsJS showing latest 360° panoramas on a folder To start the project launch : npm start
+A NodeJS/Express server + BabylonJS client to show the latest 360° panoramas on a folder/subdirectories

+To start the project launch :
+npm start